RoboJackets/robocup-software/docs/source/our_stack.rst

 Radio
 -----
 See the ``/radio`` directory.
-We have a sim radio for when using virtual matches or testing locally, and a network radio for when we run on real hardware.
-It sends commands to our robots using the league designated ports for yellow and blue when in sim mode.
-The simulation packets are standardized by the league and in the ``rj_protos`` directory (the ones with the ssl prefix).
+We have two different radio implementations that inherit from a base class: a sim radio for virtual matches or testing locally, and a network radio for when we run on real hardware.

+Sim radio sends commands to our robots using the league designated ports for yellow and blue.
+We can take advantage of this to simulate matches against ourselves (see the sim2play launch file for example) or play other teams virtually without hardware.
+The simulation packets are standardized by the league and are located in the ``rj_protos`` directory (the ones with the ssl prefix).

-The network radio expects each robot to know the ip address of where to send to.
+The network radio expects each robot to know the ip address of where to send to (the field computer or comp laptop).
 When soccer eventually receives a robot status message from a robot, it adds the robot id to an ip map.
-Now our software knows how to reach that robot id.
-If that robot doesn't send any robot status in a while, it will disconnect and disappear from the UI (when running with real robots).
+Now our software knows how to reach that robot id!
+If that robot doesn't send any robot status in a while, network radio will disconnect that robot and that robot id will disappear from the UI (when running with real robots).

 Referee
 -------